Chenwei616/cs566project/README.md

 https://chenwei616.github.io/cs566project/

-This is the repository for the source code of CS 566 project website
+This is the repository for the source code of CS 566 project website.

 # Website License